geraldvillorente/druber/README.md

 For Chrome message ***Extensions, apps, and user scripts cannot be installed from this web site.***:

-1. Open Chrome extension using this address `chrome://extensions`
+1. Open Chrome extension using this address `chrome://extensions`.

-2. Drag the compiled plugin `druber-chrome.crx`
+2. Drag the compiled plugin `druber-chrome.crx` in Chrome extension page.

 ### Usage: